rcossio/LearningBackend/readme.md

 - ThunderClient: When working with thunderclient te JWT is not read from the cookie, also from the thunderclient I cant post to /auth/login

-- Chat: When a chat is deleted, the user is not asign a new empty chat, it just crashes the socketIO functionality
+- Chat: When a chat is deleted, the user is not asign a new empty chat, it just crashes the socketIO functionality.

+- Cart: The same as with chat but at least there is a sign of the error in the frontend

+- API endpoint errors have not been testest thorougly, so there might be some errors there.